If you’ve ever offered to sell something for a friend for a cut of the profits, congratulations you’ve been a part of a consignment sale.

 Consignment Benefits for Retailers:

 - Increases the product range.
 Sales increase when customers are offered the broadest product assortment.
 Consignment gives them access to a variety of unique products for minimal cost.
+Consignment is a great way to find products for subscription boxes as well.

 - Only pay for sold goods.
 Unlike traditional inventory, consignment inventory is only paid for once a customer purchases it.
 That means a retailer can maintain a large safety stock for very little cost.